 Prices are 8 euros per adult (6.50 if you have a group of 10 or more people) and under 14 years olds are free.

 You can buy the Tourist Tickets in the Municipal Tourist Office, in Paseo Blás Infante, opposite the Bull Ring.

 This ticket is highly recommended if you are planning to visit these places anyway as there is a saving of 3 to 5 euros per person (enough saving to spend on a nice tapas :)

 For opening times and prices of museums and other monuments in Ronda, try this link.
 On the municipal Tourist office in Ronda.
 Under the heading “Timetables” you will see “Schedule of the museums and monuments (Spanish-English) and tourist pass“

 (Plaza Socorro in Ronda was remodeled in 2019 with a new fountain and the statue of hercules moved closer to the old Casino on the same Plaza.)

-Visitors to Ronda are often confused about why our central plaza features a statue of a semi-naked man with two lions by his side and a couple of pillars behind him.
-What is their significance, and why do so many people take photos of the fountain?
+Visitors to Ronda are often very confused as to why our central plaza Socorro features a statue of a semi-naked man with two lions by his side and a couple of pillars behind him.
+What is their significance?

 The answer lies in Andalusian nationalism and one of the most important events in recent Andalusian political history, the Assembly of Ronda in 1918 when the father of Andalusian nationalism, Blas Infante, unfurled the flag and symbols of Andalusia whilst standing on the first floor balcony of the ‘Circulo de Artistas’; the building directly behind the fountain with red CA lettering above the windows.
 Continue reading Andalusia, Plaza del Socorro and Blas Infante